 Wally & Bucks is the go-to Montana Burger stop; their burgers are made with Local Oxbow Cattle Co. beef and keep their other ingredients as local as possible.
 Black Coffee and Grist Milling & Bakery is our morning stop on race-day, Dram Shop is our go-to post-race hang out, and Downtown Missoula and the Hip Strip have a myriad of shops and cafes to interest all.
 The carousel is always fun for all ages, and watching surfers on Brennan's Wave on the Higgins Bridge is a great way to pass the time as you work on your ice cream from Big Dipper.
 Missoula's a great vacation spot, and an even better spot to get in some amazing miles on the bike.
 Welcome!

 “It seems to me Montana is a great splash of grandeur.
 The scale is huge but not overpowering.
 The land is rich with grass and color, and the mountains are the kind I would create if mountains were ever put on my agenda.” – John Steinbeck

-City Center Motel, one of our beloved sponsors, has graciously blocked off rooms for Garden City Gravel Participants.
+City Center Motel, one of our beloved sponsors.
 If you’re looking for an indoor place to stay, the City Center Motel, the perfect place for cyclists 1. because of the fabulous accommodations and 2. along with the fact that you’ll likely see Keyvin at our races– he’s a wealth of knowledge about local roads and trails.
 City Center Motel is right in Downtown Missoula, where you’ll want to be when you’re not on your bike or in the mountains.
-You can call and ask to book one of the rooms for MTCX’s Garden City Gravel, or you can reserve online here and use the access code MTCX for one our special rate rooms.
+You can call and ask to book one of the rooms for MTCX’s Garden City Gravel, or you can reserve online here.

 If you have any questions about this race, click the button below.